contactandyc/another-c-library/website/ebook/8-allocator-implementation/index.md

 - Static functions are used to prevent functions from being exposed beyond the implementation file.
 - An object constructor and destructor are used to initialize and destroy the global variable (new).
 - Function callbacks are employed to allow other objects to implement their reporting.
-- A structure is defined for objects to use when debugging memory optionally.
+- A structure is defined for objects to optionally use when debugging memory.

 ## Keywords used
 keyword  | description
 --|--
-\#include  | copy/paste the contents of another file into the given file. typedef  | used to define one type as another. struct  | group one or data types together. const  |  define a variable as constant (meaning it can't change). char  | data type consisting of one byte that is signed (-128 to 127). int  | data type consisting of 4 bytes that is signed (-2,147,483,648 to 2,147,483,647).
+\#include  | copy/paste the contents of another file into the given file. typedef  | used to define one type as another. struct  | group one or more data types together. const  |  define a variable as constant (meaning it can't change). char  | data type consisting of one byte that is signed (-128 to 127). int  | data type consisting of 4 bytes that is signed (-2,147,483,648 to 2,147,483,647).